 Below is one compact rule set that treats AC as a timing tool, while price structure and trend define direction.
 It is designed for breakout continuation and trend pullback entries, not for catching bottoms.

 Use a trend filter first.
 One simple filter is price above a rising intermediate moving average, or a clear sequence of higher highs and higher lows.
+You can also use directional strength tools like the Average Directional Index to confirm whether a trend is strong enough to trade with AC.
 Another filter is a higher timeframe trend alignment.
 The point is to decide direction without AC.

 For long trades in an uptrend, wait for a pullback or a consolidation near support.
 Then look for AC to shift from weakening to strengthening.
 A practical trigger is a green bar after at least one red bar, preferably while AC is above zero or crossing back toward zero from below.
 If AC is deeply negative during the pullback, you can wait for the first sequence of two higher bars, then require a price trigger such as a break above the prior day high or a break above the consolidation high.